theXappy/MF800-LTE-5G-USB-MODEM/README.md

 ## Intro
 I bought this "LTE '5G' USB Dongle WiFi" from AliExpress around 2024.
+Despite the branding, this stick can only use 3G/4g (and even that's questionable).
+5G logic/settings are no where to be seen.
 After playing with it for a while, I decied to document all the quirks/tricks I've learned.
 SoC seems to be: `Qualcomm Snapdragon 410 (MSM8916)`
 USB Hardware IDs: `VID_05C6 PID_90B6`